puneetsharma0910/FinSight/README.md

 Key highlights of my contribution:
 - **System Design:** Architected a scalable, modular monorepo with clear separation of concerns.
 - **Full-Stack Development:** Built both frontend (Next.js, React, Tailwind) and backend (API, Prisma, PostgreSQL) modules.
-- **AI Integration:** Engineered prompt flows and data pipelines for AI-powered insights using Gemini/OpenAI.
+- **AI Integration:** Engineered prompt flows and data pipelines for AI-powered insights using Gemini.
-- **DevOps:** Automated deployments with Vercel and Docker, and managed environment configuration.
+- **DevOps:** Automated deployments with Vercel, and managed environment configuration.
 - **Testing & Quality:** Established a robust testing pipeline with unit, integration, and E2E tests.
 - **Security:** Implemented authentication, rate limiting, and user data isolation.
 - **Learning:** Deepened my expertise in serverless architectures, prompt engineering, and modern React patterns.
-This project challenged me to think holistically about user experience, scalability, and maintainability—skills I am eager to bring to a world-class engineering team.
+This project challenged me to think holistically about user experience, scalability, and maintainability.

 ---

 ## Why This Project?
 (Motivation & Design Decisions)

 **Motivation:**
 Personal finance is a universal challenge, and most tools are either too simplistic or too complex.
-I wanted to build a platform that combines usability, intelligence, and extensibility—empowering users to make smarter financial decisions with minimal effort.
+I wanted to build a platform that combines usability, intelligence, and extensibility empowering users to make smarter financial decisions with minimal effort.

 **Design Decisions:**
 - **AI-First Approach:** Integrated AI from the ground up for insights, not just as an add-on.